devank4000/comick/README.md

 # comick
-Browse and read manga from the command line
+Browse and read manga from the command line.
+This tool scrapes [comick](https://comick.app).

 ## Index
 - [Bugs](#Bugs)